roots/trellis/README.md

 ## Plugin Unit Testing

 You may wish to Unit Test your Plugins using the WP Core PHPUnit classes.

-To configure this ensure you have configured the test database correctly within the `group_vars/development` file.
+To do this ensure you have configured the test database correctly within the `group_vars/development` file.

 __Warning:__ *This database will be dropped* between each test so it is *critical* that you never use your main database as your test database.